justjake/quickjs-emscripten/doc/quickjs-emscripten/classes/QuickJSAsyncContext.md

 #### Remarks

-Note that the QuickJS authors recommend using [[defineProp]] to define new properties.
+Note that the QuickJS authors recommend using [defineProp](QuickJSAsyncContext.md#defineprop) to define new properties.

 #### Source

-quickjs-emscripten-core/dist/index.d.ts:942
+quickjs-emscripten-core/dist/index.d.ts:943

 ***